Book Name;

 Mubbashir A. Rizvi

 Agriculture in Pakistan and also in India is mainly operated through the system of share cropping.
-Tenants work hard to produce enough yield from the land that not only subsist them but also the land owner as well.
+Tenants work hard to produce enough yield from the land that not only subsist them but also the land owner as well

 At the beginning of 20th century British wanted to develop canal irrigation system in British Punjab for more agricultural yield.
-Thousands of labourers were brought to the Western part of Punjab (now Pakistani Punjab) giving them hope of work and economic prosperity.
+Thousands of laborers were brought to the Western part of Punjab (now Pakistani Punjab) giving them hope of work and economic prosperity.

 The canal colonies were set-up in Okara, Sahiwal, Khanewal and Sargodha districts of Pakistani Punjab by the British rulers doling out hope to the new settlers or colonists that after land reclamation they would be given the proprietorship.
 But nothing such happened.